 by Miklos Legrady, Toronto Editor

-This homogeneity includes limiting participation to those sharing the same outlook and language, narrowing the game to believers in a common ideology, in effect creating a tautology – the urge to look knowledgeable defines what is permissible.
-Danielle S. McLaughlin of the Canadian Civil Liberties Association said that we can no longer explore and express ideas that are troubling and even transgressive, we are limited to approved doses of information in community-sanctioned packets.
+This hegemony includes limiting access to those of the same outlook and language, narrowing the game to believers in a common ideology, in effect creating a tautology.
+Danielle S. McLaughlin of the Canadian Civil Liberties Association said that when we can no longer explore and express ideas that are troubling and even transgressive, we are limited to approved doses of information in community-sanctioned packets.

 Derrida’s method of deconstruction was to look past the irony and ambiguity to the layer that genuinely threatens to collapse that system.
-He would have loved the notion that to be successful today an artist must look right, talk the talk and walk the walk.
-It follows that where there’s a territory there must be a script, a model, a style; an orthodoxy that subverts, negates and contradicts the desired result.
+He would have loved the notion that to be successful today an artist must create an acceptable persona.
+It follows that where there’s a territory there must be a script, a model, a style; an orthodoxy that subverts, negates and denies creativity.

 On the same cautionary note, statistician R.A.
 Fischer was invited in 1947 to give a series of talks on BBC radio about the nature of science and scientific investigation.
 His words are so relevant to the arts today; “A scientific career is peculiar in some ways.
 Its raison d’être is the increase in natural knowledge and on occasion an increase in natural knowledge does occur.
 But this is tactless and feelings are hurt.
 For in some small degree it is inevitable that views previously expounded are shown to be either obsolete or false.
 Most people, I think, can recognize this and take it in good part if what they have been teaching for ten years or so needs a little revision but some will undoubtedly take it hard, as a blow to their amour propre, or even an invasion of the territory they have come to think of as exclusively their own, and they must react with the same ferocity as (animals whose territory is invaded).
 I do not think anything can be done about it… but a young scientist may be warned and even advised that when one has a jewel to offer for the enrichment of mankind some will certainly wish to turn and rend that person to shreds.”
 (David Salsburg, The Lady Tasting Tea – How Statistics Revolutionized Science.
 Holt, N.Y.
 2001)